Friday, February 18, 2011

-Giant-Size Dracula #5, 1975 - Like many giant-size annuals of the 1970s, this series comprised of some new material and old Atlas horror reprints from the decade before.
-In addition to the main Dracula feature is John Byrne's very first effort for Marvel: a stand-alone story about a man trapped within his own nightmare.
-The opening splash depicting an attack of a demonic hound is arresting, as are several experimental page designs that follow.
-Still, Rudy Nebres' heavy-handed inking suppresses most of Byrne's pencils beyond recognition.
-Other artists in this issue include Virgilo Redondo, Dan Adkins and Gil Kane/Tom Palmer (cover).
-This is number 1 of 1 Giant-Size Dracula issues with Byrne art and/or covers.
-See today's posts or more Byrne or Tomb of Dracula issues.
+Giant-size Dracula v1 #5, 1975 - Like many giant-size annuals of the 1970s, this issue uses both new and older material.
+In addition to the main Dracula feature is John Byrne's very first effort for Marvel: a stand-alone tale about a man trapped within his own nightmare.
+The opening splash is visually arresting, depicting an attack by a demonic hound.
+Despite some interesting layouts that follow, Rudy Nebres' heavy-handed inks bury Byrne's pencils beyond recognition (see interior page below).
+Other artists in this bronze age comic include Virgilo Redondo and Dan Adkins.
+Cover by Gil Kane and Tom Palmer.
+This is 1 of 1 Giant-size Dracula issues by Byrne.

 - - - - - - - - - -